|Jackson Trail Volunteer Fire Dept

 This keeps 10 people from showing up on a minor medical call at 2AM.
 This alone has helped those

 firefighters with families, knowing someone is handling those calls that night, and you just have to

 cover medical calls 3-4 times a month.
 However, All the members know, this is for medical calls

 only!!!!!!, when the fire call is dispatched "We all go"!!!!! both stations and all volunteers.

-Also, working on the station, to make it a place that the volunteers want to come up to and be
+Also, working on the station, to make it a place that the volunteers want to come up to an

-part of.
-We added a kitchen and a back patio (soon to be covered).
-Cleaned and straightened the
+d be part of.
+We added a kitchen and a back patio that is now covered.
+Cleaned and straightened

-entire station so the volunteers take pride in their station.
-We are working on a outdoor fire pit for
+the entire station so the volunteers take pride in their station.
+We are working on a outdoor fire pit

 Also another big project taken on by the volunteers was the building of a gym area inside one of